 Cold has the opposite effect of the heat: it constricts blood vessels, reducing blood flow to the injured area, which can significantly reduce the neurotransmission of pain.
 For the best application, Rapid Aid offers a range of cold therapy products backed by years of research.
-From cold gel packs to wraps, hot-cold therapeutic oat bags, and instant cold packs, we carry a range of high-quality cold therapy solutions to meet your customers’ application needs.
+From cold gel packs to wraps, hot-cold therapeutic oat bags, pearl ice packs and instant cold packs, we carry a range of high-quality cold therapy solutions to meet your customers’ application needs.

 Remember to never place an ice pack directly on a child’s injury as it can cause severe frostbite with long-lasting effects.
 Instead, wrap it in a towel and only place it on for short bursts, at most 20 minutes at a time, with frequent breaks.
 Alternatively, opting for our instant ice cold pack or patented 3-in-1 instant cold wrap that features our Gentle Touch™ non-woven material allows for direct-to-skin application without the risk of skin injury.